Father’s Day will soon be here. To help you in your planning, here are some fun and easy things you can do with your kids this Father’s Day.

 Allow children to wash their hands.

-Our children created a unique card for Father’s Day.
-Using their thumbprints, the children created pictures of sheep.
-They then drew a shepherd and glued this poem (my original writing) to their picture:
+Have children create a unique card for Father’s Day.
+Using their thumbprints, children create pictures of sheep.
+Then have children drew a shepherd and glue this poem to their picture:

 Children are just little lambs

 We have a Heavenly Shepherd